 Writing a new UFO filter consists of filling out a pre-defined class structure.
-To avoid writing the GObject boild plate code, you can call ufo-mkfilter AwesomeFoo to generate the header and source file templates.
+To avoid writing the GObject boild plate code, you can call to generate the header and source file templates.
 The name must be a camel-cased version of your new filter.